google/caliban/README.md

 Caliban is a tool for developing research workflows and notebooks in an isolated, reproducible computing environment.

-Caliban is makes it astonishingly easy to run your code locally, then ship the exact same code up to a Cloud environment for execution on Big Iron machines.
+Caliban makes it astonishingly easy to run your code locally, then ship the exact same code up to a Cloud environment for execution on Big Iron machines.

 ## Quickstart